MARCH OF DIMES AND UNIVERSITY OF PENNSYLVANIA LAUNCH PIONEERING PREMATURITY RESEARCH CENTER ON WORLD PREMATURITY DAY

 More than 16,000 Babies Born Too Soon in Pennsylvania Each Year

 Haga clic aquí para ver este comunicado de prensa en Español.

 The March of Dimes works to improve the health of babies by preventing birth defects, premature birth and infant mortality.
 The March of Dimes is the leading nonprofit organization for pregnancy and baby health.
 For more than 75 years, moms and babies have benefited from March of Dimes research, education, vaccines, and breakthroughs.
 For the latest resources and information, visit marchofdimes.org or nacersano.org.
-Find us on Facebook and follow us on Twitter.
+Find us on Facebook and Twitter.